 Water Allocation Plan for the River Murray Prescribed Watercourse

 The board received 62 written submissions through the consultation process and these include 512 comments.
-The board has considered all of the comments to finalise the draft plan.
-Once administrative processes are complete the Board will submit the plan to the Minister for Sustainability, Environment and Conservation for adoption.
+The board has considered all of the comments and is amending the draft accordingly.
+Once amendments are complete the Board will submit the plan to the Minister for Sustainability, Environment and Conservation for adoption.

 Once the plan is adopted a Consultation Report will be released showing all of the comments received and how they have been addressed and where any changes were made to the plan as a result.

 In the meantime, at the request of stakeholders the comments are available for viewing here.
 Comments are summarised and provided in order of topic.
 The Board will provide a detailed response to each submission, once the plan has been finalised.
 For a summary of feedback and progress of the plan click here.

 The board has worked closely with the Department of Environment, Water and Natural Resources (DEWNR) and the board’s community-based River Murray Advisory Committee (RMAC) throughout the review of the plan.
 The draft plan includes policies that have been developed since the plans adoption in 2002, and also incorporates lessons learnt during the drought.
 Additional changes have been required for consistency with legislation.

 The Basin Plan has been considered in the writing the draft plan, however, full compliance with the Basin Plan is not required until 2019.